The Short-term Impact of Congestion Taxes on Ridesourcing Demand and Traffic Congestion: Evidence from Chicago: Results

 \subsection{Heterogeneity analysis}

 So far, we have identified the average impact of the congestion tax on ridesourcing demand and traffic congestion, which gives us an overview.
 To gain further insights, we decide to explore the heterogeneous impact of the congestion tax across different hours of the day and census tracts (or traffic segments).
-Besides, we examine whether the congestion tax has heterogeneous impacts on ridesourcing demand across different travel distances.
+Moreover, we examine whether the congestion tax has heterogeneous impacts on ridesourcing demand across different travel distances.

 Fig. \ref{fig:Heterogeneous hour} depicts the estimated coefficients of the impact of the congestion tax produced by Eq. \ref{eq1} on samples of different hours of the day.
-For PUDO of single trips, we observe that the estimated coefficients are all significantly negative and are of relatively small magnitudes during morning and evening hours compared to daytime hours (9 a.m. to 5 p.m.).
-Regarding PUDO of sharing-authorized trips, the estimated coefficients are all significantly positive, especially in morning and evening hours (6 a.m. to 9 a.m. and 5 p.m. to 9 p.m.).
-And the estimated coefficients on PUDO of sharing-matched trips also vary over different hours of the day in a similar manner, whereas their magnitudes are smaller.
-Meanwhile, the estimated coefficients on PUDO of all trips exhibit a similar pattern as those on PUDO of single trips but with smaller magnitudes.
-This outcome is reasonable because the impacts of the congestion tax on PUDO of all trips consist of those on PUDO of single and shared-authorized trips.
-In view of single trips accounting for a large minority of all trips, the impacts of the congestion tax on PUDO of all trips are heavily influenced by those on PUDO of single trips.
-In a nutshell, these results together indicate that the reduction impacts of the congestion tax on single trips are attenuated during morning and evening hours.
+For PUDOs of single trips, we observe that the estimated coefficients are all significantly negative and are of relatively small magnitudes during morning and evening hours compared to daytime hours (9 a.m. to 5 p.m.).
+Regarding PUDOs of sharing-authorized trips, the estimated coefficients are all significantly positive, especially in morning and evening hours (6 a.m. to 9 a.m. and 5 p.m. to 9 p.m.).
+And the estimated coefficients on PUDOs of sharing-matched trips also vary over different hours of the day in a similar manner, whereas their magnitudes are smaller.
+Meanwhile, the estimated coefficients on PUDOs of all trips exhibit a similar pattern as those on PUDOs of single trips but with smaller magnitudes.
+This outcome is reasonable because the impacts of the congestion tax on PUDOs of all trips consist of those on PUDOs of single and shared-authorized trips.
+In view of single trips accounting for a large \xzhangadd{majority} of all trips, the impacts of the congestion tax on PUDOs of all trips are heavily influenced by those on PUDOs of single trips.
+In a nutshell, these results indicate that the reduction impacts of the congestion tax on single trips are attenuated during morning and evening hours.
 On the contrary, the incentive impacts of the congestion tax on shared trips are amplified during morning and evening hours.
 With respect to traffic speeds, we find that nearly all estimated coefficients have positive signs but are statistically insignificant, which is in line with our baseline finding that the congestion tax has a marginal impact on relieving traffic congestion.